Jamie Dimon

-James Dimon (/ˈdaɪmən/ DY-mən; born March 13, 1956) is an American businessman who has been the chairman and chief executive officer (CEO) of JPMorgan Chase since 2006.
+James Dimon (/ˈdaɪmən/ DY-mən; born March 13, 1956) is an American banker and manager who has been the chief executive officer (CEO) of JPMorgan Chase since 2005 (chairman since 2006).

-Dimon began his career as a management consultant at Boston Consulting Group.
+Dimon began his career as a management consultant at a consulting firm in Boston.
 After graduating from Harvard Business School in 1982, he joined American Express, working under the mentorship of Sandy Weill.
-In 1986, at age of 30, Dimon was appointed chief financial officer (CFO) of Commercial Credit and later became the firm's president.
+In 1986, at the age of 30, Dimon was appointed chief financial officer (CFO) of Commercial Credit and later became the firm's president.
 He was chief operating officer (COO) of both the insurer Travelers and the brokerage firm Smith Barney from 1990 to 1998, when he became president of Citigroup.
 In 2000, he was appointed CEO of Bank One, overseeing its operations until merger with JPMorgan Chase in 2004.
-Dimon then became COO of JPMorgan Chase, assuming the role of CEO in 2006.
+Dimon then became COO of JPMorgan Chase, assuming the role of CEO in 2005.

 He was on the board of directors of the Federal Reserve Bank of New York during the late 2010s.
 Dimon was included in Time magazine's 2006, 2008, 2009, and 2011 lists of the world's 100 most influential people.
-As of October 2025, Forbes estimates his net worth at $2.8 billion.
+As of December 2025, Forbes estimates his net worth at $3 billion.

 Early life

 Dimon was born on March 13, 1956, in New York City.
 He grew up in the Jackson Heights neighborhood of Queens.
-He is one of three sons of Theodore and Themis (née Kalos) Dimon, who had Greek ancestry.
+He is one of three sons of Theodore and Themis (née Kalos) Dimon, who were both Greek by ancestry.
 His paternal grandfather was a Greek immigrant who had worked as a banker in Smyrna and Athens, and later changed the family name from Papademetriou to Dimon.
 Dimon has an older brother, Peter, and a fraternal twin brother, Ted.
 Both his father and grandfather were stockbrokers at Shearson.

 Dimon attended secondary school at the Browning School, a private boys' prep school on the Upper East Side of Manhattan.
 He then studied economics and psychology at Tufts University, graduating in 1978 with a Bachelor of Arts degree, summa cum laude.
 At Tufts, he wrote a paper on Shearson's mergers, which his mother sent to Sandy Weill, who then hired Dimon to work at Shearson during a summer break, doing budgets.

-After working as a management consultant at Boston Consulting Group from 1978 to 1980, Dimon enrolled at Harvard Business School.
+After working as a management consultant at the Management Analysis Center in Boston from 1978 to 1980, Dimon enrolled at Harvard Business School.
 He worked at Goldman Sachs during the summer between his first and second years.
-Dimon graduated from Harvard in 1982 with an M.B.A. degree, and received Baker Scholar honors for graduating in the top 5% of his class.
+Dimon graduated from Harvard in 1982 with an Master of Business Administration (MBA) degree, and received Baker Scholar honors for graduating in the top 5% of his class.

 Career

-After receiving his M.B.A., Dimon was convinced by Sandy Weill to turn down offers from Goldman Sachs, Morgan Stanley, and Lehman Brothers to join Weill as an assistant at American Express.
+After receiving his MBA, Dimon was convinced by Sandy Weill to turn down offers from Goldman Sachs, Morgan Stanley, and Lehman Brothers to join Weill as an assistant at American Express.
 Although Weill could not offer the same amount of money as the investment banks, Weill promised Dimon that he would have "fun."
 Dimon's father, Theodore, was an executive vice president at American Express.